Anson Burlingame: China's envoy to U.S. and European nations

 would not be at all familiar with foreign manners and customs".
 The emperor appointed Burlingame envoy extraordinary and minister plenipotentiary to head a Chinese diplomatic mission to the United States and the principal European nations.
 The mission, which included two Chinese ministers, an English and a French secretary, six students from Peking, and a considerable retinue, arrived in the United States in March 1868.

 Burlingame campaigned and made a series of speeches across the country.
 His eloquent oratory advocated equal treatment of China and a welcoming stance toward Chinese immigrants.
 When the delegation reached Washington, Burlingame used his personal relations with the Republican administration to negotiate a relatively quick and favorable treaty.

 On July 28, 1868, negotiations agreed on a series of articles, supplementary to the Reed Treaty of 1858, and later known as the Burlingame Treaty.
 The treaty provided that Chinese subjects in the United States should enjoy the same rights as citizens of the most favored nation, a legal strategy which up until that point had only been used to expand foreign privileges in China.
 Burlingame successfully got the treaty to include a clause permitting Chinese to become citizens, which had been barred by American law.
 This treaty was the first equal treaty between China and a western power after the Opium War.

+Describing Burlingame's diplomatic role for China, Senator Charles Sumner stated, "Once the representative of little more than a third part of Boston, [Burlingame] is now the representative of more than a third of the human race."

 Burlingame went on to negotiate treaties with Denmark, Sweden, Holland, and Prussia.
 He died suddenly at Saint Petersburg on February 23, 1870, while negotiating terms for a treaty with Russia.
 Although there was no suspicion at the time or for nearly 150 years, researchers in 2025 published evidence from diplomatic dispatches, official reports, private letters, and medical journals that they charge indicated a "likely assassination."
 They point to arsenic, citing Burlingame’s symptoms, their severity, and progression from onset to death over six days.

 To honor his memory, the Court in Beijing raised Burlingame's posthumous status to the First Rank and awarded his family a pension of $10,000.
 He was buried in Mount Auburn Cemetery in Cambridge, Massachusetts.